webkom/lego/README.md

 $ python manage.py runserver

 # Note 1: Whenever you switch branches you might need to make minor changes
-$ pip install -r requirements/dev.txt # If the branch has changes in the dependencies
+$ pdm install # If the branch has changes in the dependencies
 $ python manage.py migrate # If the branch has a database in another state than yours

 # Note 2: When you make changes to models, or constants used by models, you need to create new migrations